bholmesdev/bholmesdev/src/blog/mocking-browser-apis-fetch-localstorage-dates-the-easy-way-with-jest.md

 Overall, this is pretty much identical to our original approach.
 The only difference is in the semantics; instead of **assigning new behavior** to these global functions (i.e. `= jest.fn()`), we're **intercepting requests to these functions** and using our own implementation.

 This might feel a little "safer" to some people, since we're not explicitly overwriting the behavior of these functions anymore.
 But as long as you pay attention to your cleanup in the `afterAll` block, either approach is valid 😁

-## Thanks for reading!
-If this article was helpful...

-I love writing about this sort of stuff.
-With this, I'm officially 3 posts into my goal to post once a week in 2021!
-So, go ahead and join the newsletter below to hold me accountable 😁